mmanela/PsAzureDevOps/readme.md

 - **Get-MyWorkItems**
       Gets the work items that are assigned to or created by you.
-Provides easy filter to filter by open vs finished items.
+Provides easy way to filter by open vs finished items.

 - **Open-WorkItems**
       Opens work items in your web browser.